Farm Grant Program

 • Own or have decision-making power in their farm or ranch operations.

-• Provide a Certified Producers Certificate.
+• Provide a Certified Producers Certificate, or other proof of business

 Farm: The farm or ranch for which the money will be used must have a foundation of commercial food production, and all grant funding must be applied 100% to agricultural production.